Monica-Vu/cs_knowledge/APIs/Data-Exchange-Comparison.md

 ## Disadvantages
 * client and server need to support the same Protocol Buffer specification:
     * `.proto` file needs to be carefully coordinated
-    * Rest or GRAPHQL can add new attribute(s) to a esource (REST) or GraphQL without impacting the code
+    * Rest or GRAPHQL can add new attribute(s) to a resource (REST) or GraphQL without impacting the code
 * no universal support for public-facing client-server interactions
     * Only 48.2% of websites on Internet support HTTP/2
 * lots of time to study but some can be saved with `protoc`